 For the experience, your group will take the form of an exciting new startup that has won a contract to deliver a software-driven product.
-In teams with your mentor, you will work on a number of challenges in order to fulfill the contract.
+In teams, you will work on a number of challenges in order to fulfil the contract.
 You will learn how to identify, code, test and deliver your solution.

 On the final day, you will have the opportunity to present your work to local employers and developers, and talk to them more about their businesses, jobs, and career opportunities as well as getting advice on the best pathway to working in the software sector in Cornwall.

 The work experience week is supported by the members of Software Cornwall including;

 From creating embedded software for products like electric bikes to water purifiers, or producing professional data logging and performance analysis solutions for motorsport and sailing applications, the Bluefruit team build quality software solutions.